lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 # Conveying a Nonce in EST {#EST}

-The EST client requests a nonce for its Attester from the EST server.
+The EST client requests one or more nonces for its Attester from the EST server.
 This function typically follows the request for CA certificates and precedes other EST operations.